hvr/haskell-style-guide/haskell-style.md

 Tabs are illegal.
 Use spaces for indenting.
 Indent your code blocks with *4 spaces*.
-Indent the `where` keyword two spaces to set it apart from the rest of the code and indent the definitions in a `where` clause 2 spaces.
+Indent the `where` keyword two spaces to set it apart from the rest of the code and indent the definitions in a `where` clause 2 spaces. *Indent guards with two spaces*

 Some examples:

 ```haskell
 sayHello :: IO ()